Loving Someone With Anxiety Disorder

 According to the Anxiety and Depression Association of America, various types of anxiety disorders may affect 40 million adults in the United States alone, likely making it the country's most common mental illness.

 If you've never experienced severe anxiety, it can be difficult to imagine what it's like living with it.
-There are common symptoms (like shortness of breath and a sense of dread) and several types (e.g., social anxiety), yet how they manifest is typically different from person to person.
+There are common symptoms (like shortness of breath and a sense of dread) and several types (e.g., social anxiety), yet how they manifest is often different from person to person.
+Anxiety is also a common comorbid disorder with other mental health conditions such as bipolar disorder or depression, each of which present their own unique challenges.
 Some of these symptoms may not be pleasant to be around, but please know that the behaviors that accompany anxiety typically say little about the person on the receiving end and are more a reflection of the anxious person's fears and worries.

 Rawpixel